ShakerSmith/ShakerNodesSuite-0.2/README.md

 | **Recursive Support** | No | Yes | Yes |
 | **Primary Use** | Individual Clips | Bulk Image Processing | Batch Vid2Vid |

+# 🔗 Shaker Concatenate Any

+A dynamic, intelligent string concatenation node for **ComfyUI**.
+Part of the **ShakerNodes Suite**, this node is designed to merge multiple text inputs while automatically handling empty values, whitespace, and formatting.

+---

+## 🚀 Features

+* **Dynamic Input Scaling**: Automatically expands from 4 up to 20 input slots as you connect them in the UI.
+* **Smart Filtering**: Automatically ignores `None`, empty strings, or whitespace-only inputs to prevent "phantom" delimiters in your final text.
+* **Custom Delimiters**: Define any string (e.g., `, `, ` - `, ` | `) to separate your inputs.
+* **Linebreak Support**: Toggle a "Linebreak" mode to instantly switch from your custom delimiter to double newlines (`\n\n`)—ideal for combining prompts or notes.
+* **Clean UI**: Includes a JavaScript extension to hide unused slots, keeping your workflow tidy and focused.

+---

 # 🛠 Shaker Pipe System